Divide-By-0/blog/content/posts/movies.md

 - **Little Women**: 3/10.
 Couldn't fully tell the main characters apart, wasn't invested in any characters, and poorly depicted present/past jumps.

 - **August Rush**: 5/10.
 Annoyed by the classic boy genius perception that ignores all the hard work in favor of miracles.
-Family feels good tale, but one-dimensional love story.
+Family feel-good tale, but one-dimensional love story.

 - **Soul**: 10/10.
 Great character design, message, and feelings.
 Really loved it, and it came at a particularly well timed point in my life.

 - **Jumanji 2**: 6/10.
+Didn't have a unique enough take from the first movie.

 - **21**: 8/10.
 Love me some MIT.